Bowel screening can save lives

-About the program test kit
+About the free bowel screening test

-The bowel screening test is called an immunochemical faecal occult blood test (iFOBT).
+The bowel screening test is an immunochemical faecal occult blood test (iFOBT).
 It can detect tiny amounts of blood in your poo that can be a sign of bowel cancer.

-Find out more about the test kit.
+Find out more about doing the test.